tara-nguyen/english-premier-league-datasets-for-10-seasons/README.md

 ### Additional datasets

-Forty-three other datasets were created based on the [`epl-allseasons-matchstats.csv`](epldat10seasons/epl-allseasons-matchstats.csv) dataset.
+Forty-five other datasets were created based on the [`epl-allseasons-matchstats.csv`](epldat10seasons/epl-allseasons-matchstats.csv) dataset.
 They include:
 - 10 season-end league tables, one for each season covered by the data;
 - 10 datasets (one for each season) containing the result and number of points each team got after each game/match;
 - 10 datasets (one for each season) containing the number of goals scored and number of goals conceded by each team after each game/match; and